karrtik159/Flask_Face_detection/README.md

 Note:
 My Model is customised for returning values like confidence score for Image which was trained on EMOTIC dataset with custom modifications and now that models are used in this.

+If u want the steps to run the particular page it will be given in "Steps" folder with each and every steps recorded.